Marriage Green Card & Spouse Visa — Online Courthouse Wedding

 A digital certified copy is emailed within 1 hour of your ceremony — suitable for initiating your USCIS petition immediately.
 The physical certified original is mailed within 1–2 business days and arrives domestically in 3–7 days.
 For international delivery and apostille service, allow 10–21 business days.
 Expedited processing is available at checkout.

-Start your marriage green card
+Start your marriage green card journey today.

 A courthouse wedding certificate is step one.
 Get yours via secure online ceremony — recognized by USCIS, embassies, and immigration authorities in 125+ countries.